Gerold55/WasteLands_Survival/README.md

-# WasteLands_Survival
+# WasteLand-Survival
-An apocalyptic based game for MT.
+An Apocalyptic style game